synclounge/docs.synclounge.tv/docs/self-hosted/settings.md

 ### Get your Plex Server's Machine Identifier

-To get the Plex Server's Machine Identifier (`machineIdentifier`) for your server you will need to get your Plex Authentication Token and put this into your browser:
+To get the Plex Server's Machine Identifier (`machineIdentifier`) for your server you will need to [get your Plex Authentication Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) and put this into your browser, replacing `YourTokenGoesHere` with your token:

 `https://plex.tv/pms/servers.xml?includeHttps=1&X-Plex-Token=YourTokenGoesHere`.